lethal233/lethal233.github.io/_pages/about.md

   - /about.html
 ---

  Hi, this is Shilong Li.
-I am now a Master of Science in Software Engineering student in the [Department of Informatics](https://www.informatics.uci.edu/) at the [University of California, Irvine](https://uci.edu/).
+I am now a Master of Science in Software Engineering student in the [Department of Informatics](https://www.informatics.uci.edu/) of [Donald Bren School of Informatics & Computer Sciences](https://www.ics.uci.edu/) at the [University of California, Irvine](https://uci.edu/).
 In 2022, I obtained my B.Eng. degree in Computer Science and Technology with honor from the [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn).

  [Here](https://mp.weixin.qq.com/s/Lqbi2fH1h-9IjZinAtjncg) is my personal statement about my life at SUSTech (but only in Chinese version)